Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Context Processing

 \subsection{Context Selection}

-These methods primarily involve partitioning lengthy texts into multiple segments, followed by the selection of specific segments based on a predefined strategy.
-The goal is to ensure that the chosen segments can comfortably fit within the context window of LLMs, all while minimizing the loss of pertinent information from the original lengthy text that is relevant to the posed query.
-These approaches differ in two key aspects.
-Firstly, they diverge in how they define the selection criteria, which are used to assign a priority score to each segment.
-Secondly, they vary in their selection strategies, with some methods involving the simultaneous sorting of all segments based on their scores, while others employ an iterative, greedy selection approach, considering segments one by one.
+To fit long segments within the context window of LLMs while preserving relevant information, some works partition lengthy texts into segments and select specific ones based on predefined criteria.
+They vary in defining selection criteria with corresponding scores, either sorting simultaneously or picking iteratively.

-LangChain \cite{langchain2022} employs three strategies when dealing with retrieved context that exceeds the maximum context length of LLMs.
-One of these strategies is referred to as \textit{Map Rerank}, in which LLMs are required to independently output answers for each segment, along with a confidence score.
-The answer with the highest confidence score is selected as the final output.
-For a more nuanced approach, CogLTX \cite{ding2020cogltx} introduces a multi-step reasoning mechanism known as \textit{MemRecall}.
-During each reasoning step, two models are sequentially employed to score the context segments in a coarse-to-fine manner.
-The top-\textit{k} segments with the highest scores are added to the final candidate queue, while the remaining segments are deferred to the next reasoning step until the candidate queue is filled.
-In contrast, LoBART \cite{manakul2021long} utilizes the ROUGE-2 score \cite{ganesan2018rouge} to select the top-\textit{k} contexts during training.
-For inference, it trains an additional Hierarchical RNN model \cite{cho2014learning, cohan2018discourse} to generate surrogate priority scores for context selection.
+LangChain~\cite{langchain2022} employs three strategies for handling retrieved context that exceeds $L_{max}$, one of which is referred to \textit{Map Rerank}, querying LLMs to output answers and confidence scores independently for each segment, and select the answer with the highest confidence score as the final output.
+CogLTX~\cite{ding2020cogltx} introduces a multi-step reasoning mechanism, \textit{MemRecall}, where two models sequentially score context segments in a coarse-to-fine manner during each reasoning step.
+The top-\textit{k} segments with the highest scores are added to the final candidate queue, deferring the remaining segments to the next reasoning step until the queue is filled.
+LoBART~\cite{manakul2021long} uses ROUGE-2 score~\cite{ganesan2018rouge} to select the top-\textit{k} contexts during training and trains an additional Hierarchical RNN model~\cite{cho2014learning, cohan2018discourse} for generating surrogate priority scores for context selection during inference.